rlmoser99/ruby_rspec_TOP/proposal.md

 ## Summary

 The purpose of the 'RSpec Playground' is to equip students with additional practice before doing TDD with Connect Four.
 In addition, I believe students do not understand several important concepts, such as:
-- Writing small and isolated methods.
+- The importance of writing small and isolated methods.
-- Using a testing pattern, such as 'Arrange Act, and Assert'.
+- The benefits of using a testing pattern, such as 'Arrange Act, and Assert'.
+- The importance of class encapsulation
-- Correctly using an explicit subject.
+- How to correctly use an explicit subject.
-- How to create different test conditions
+- How to create different test conditions using a new instance with specific instance variable values.
-- How to stub methods - either class methods or puts/gets (and that it can be unnecessary to test puts/gets).
-- How to use doubles, verifying doubles, etc.
+- How to use stubs, doubles, verifying doubles, etc.
+- How to determine what methods should be tested for good unit test coverage.

 ## Motivation